 Now, we truly believe the right cellulite cream, combined with a few lifestyle changes, can do some really great things to help minimize the appearance of your cellulite.

-And since there’s no permanent cure for cellulite, it’s something that must be dealt with and treated on a constant basis.
+And since there’s no permanent cure, it’s something that must be dealt with and treated on a constant basis.